 National Breakdown did not sit back of course, they continued to grow and the decision was taken to move out of their by now famous (in the industry) Low Moor Head Quarters.
 On the 27th July 1989 no lesser person that HRH Diana Princess of Wales, opened their new building in Leeds.
-One can only guess what was going through Ernest Smith's mind, but perhaps he thought back to the Fish and Chip shop, where the business had started some twenty years earlier.
+One can only guess what was going through Bob Slicer's mind, but perhaps he thought back to his Fish and Chip shop, where the business had started some twenty years earlier.

 NBRC are remembered as the 'trend setters' from those early days, but they were not alone.
 Other names (most of them now gone) were: Autohome (the only recovery "insurance company" and who took over Red Rovers), B.A.S Car Recovery Club, Car Recovery Club (Eagle) of London.
 Good Samaritans, Knights of the Road, Red Rovers and UK Recovery.
 All of them dealing with cars and light vans, there were also a number dealing with commercial vehicles which we will look at later.
 The name National Breakdown Recovery Club would also eventually disappear, when it changed its name to Green Flag in 1994.
 This came about because the company wanted to branch out into other, areas like medical assistance The board thought they could see negative connotations by the use of the word "breakdown" and so settled on Green Flag, because they said "it translates well abroad, green being a symbol of health in Europe".
 Then NBRC / Green Flag was acquired by National Car Parks, until NCP were purchase by Cinven, who then sold it to Direct Line in 1999.
 Green Flag became a major sponsor of the England national football team for the first time in 1994.
 The initial sponsorship deal was worth £4 million over a four-season period ending with the World Cup final tournament in July,1998.
 It was this sponsorship that brought the name to many potential new members.
 They also sponsored the British Touring Car Championship between 2002 and 2004.

-In 2011 Direct Line's parent company RBS (Royal Bank of Scotland) decided to take a more 'Branded' approach to recovery and at very short notice did not renew the contracts of many of its agents, deciding instead to operate in England 'Super Agents' using liveried recovery vehicles.
-The direct result was that many business that relied on that work failed and others suffered hard times for many years after.
+Footnote to the above In 2011 Direct Line's parent company RBS (Royal Bank of Scotland) decided to take a more 'branded' approach to recovery and at very short notice did not renew the contracts of many of its agents, deciding instead to operate in England 'Super Agents' using liveried recovery vehicles.
+The direct result was that many good recovery business that relied on that work failed and others suffered hard times for many years after.
 Many of us involved in Vehicle Recovery were relieved that both Bob Slicer and Ernest Smith two gentlemen of the industry, did not live long enough to have seen this act of betrayal.
 Bob had died in Australia during June 2010 and Ernest in London during October 2001.

 A popular and flexible alternative to belonging to a recovery organisation, was launched 1978 by The Guild of Experienced Motorists (previously the Company of Veteran Motorists).
 It was called GEM Recovery and it was a 'pay and claim' service.
 In the event of you needing a recovery, you arranged it with a local garage, paid yourself and sent the invoice to GEM for a refund.
 In later years GEM would also offer their own recovery package and in January 2004 became GEM Motoring Assist.